ttorvela/space-permissions-handler/README.md

-Copy user permissions Confluence plug-in
+Space Permissions Handler for Confluence
 ========================================

-Purpose of this plug-in is to provide admin UI to copy Confluence user's space permissions to another Confluence user.
+Purpose of this plug-in is to provide admin UI to view and copy Confluence user's space permissions to another Confluence user.
 Plug-in also exposes a new REST interface to get user's all space permissions and to set user's all space permissions.

 REST-API
 --------